-ALLIN Home Inspections discuss ways you can protect your Digital House From Cybercrime.
+ALLIN Home Inspections, Inc. discusses ways you can protect your Digital House From Cybercrime.

 As the pace of technology advances, cybersecurity threats do, too.
 Data breaches, identity theft, phishing, and malware make headlines seemingly every day.
 Internet-connected devices, social media, digital assistants and mobile apps have become indispensable in our everyday lives, but their connectedness makes us increasingly vulnerable to cyberattacks.
 Recent reports estimate that damages relating to cybercrime are expected to hit $6 trillion annually by 2021.

 “It’s impossible to predict when you will be affected by cybercrime,” says Bashar Abouseido, chief information security officer for Charles Schwab Corp.
 “The best defense is to stay informed.”

 It can be helpful to envision your computer and digital devices as a house where you store your personal data.
 October is National Cybersecurity Awareness Month, so it’s a good time to make sure your digital house is secure.
 The first step is to understand the ways cybercriminals may attempt to access your data.

 Data breaches occur when there is unauthorized access to sensitive personal information.
 These incidents often make headline news and can affect large numbers of consumers.

 Malicious software, also known as malware, spyware, ransomware, and viruses, refers to software programs designed with the purpose of gaining unauthorized access to a mobile app, digital device or computer.